puck621/cse210-03/README.md

 The program must remain true to game play described in the overview.

 Group includes:
- - Finley Grant Jarvis
+ - Group collaborated via Slack (group-thursday-5pm) and met live to complete program
- - Lowry Williams
+ - Finley Grant Jarvis: Joined live and helped with formatting.
- - Kelsey Scott
+ - Lowry Williams: Joined live and organized/wrote all comments.
- - Emmett Hart: Refactor and bug fixes.
+ - Kelsey Scott: Joined live.
+Created repository and base code for project.
- - Alfonso Wa
+ - Emmett Hart: Joined live.
+Refactor and bug fixes.